 All grades on required courses will be included in the GPA calculation with the exception of original grades received earlier than 5 years preceding the application deadline, and repeated with a grade of C or better obtained within the 5-year period.

 Supplemental application is by invitation only.
-The School of Pharmacy will provide the website to the appropriate applicants.
+The School of Pharmacy will provide the website to selected applicants.

 The Health Sciences Reasoning Test (HSRT) will be administered during the Applicant Day activities.

 The University of Mississippi School of Pharmacy requires a personal interview of all admitted students.
 Each applicant will have one interview.
-This interview will occur on Day 2 of the applicant's visit.
 The University of Mississippi School of Pharmacy uses a panel interview; the interview panel consists of one faculty member and one student.
 Interviews are scheduled in 20-minute blocks of time with 15 minutes allotted for the interview.
 The score on the interview is combined with the other required admission elements (pre-pharmacy GPA, composite PCAT score, biographical supplement, and critical thinking appraisal) to arrive at an applicant's admission score.